Politics of the Faroe Islands

 The politics of the Faroe Islands, an autonomous country (land) of the Kingdom of Denmark, function within the framework of a parliamentary, representative democratic dependency, whereby the Prime Minister of the Faroe Islands is the head of government, and of a multi-party system.
 The Faroe Islands are politically associated with the Kingdom of Denmark but have been self-governing since 1948.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the Løgting.
 The judiciary is independent of the executive and the legislature and the responsibility of Denmark.
-As of October 25, 2007, the Faroe Islands became one electoral district.